-Within the next 6 years we had our other 2 children.
-We were able to have internet off & on within that time which turned out to be a GOLDMINE for homeschooling resources!
-I was a researching fool & would sit for hours lost in the internet!
-The times I didn’t have internet are when my stepmom would download all sorts of stuff & load them on cd’s for me.
+Within the next 6 years, we had our other 2 children.
+We were able to have the internet off & on within that time which turned out to be a GOLDMINE for homeschooling resources!
+I was a researching fool & would sit for hours lost on the internet!
+The times I didn’t have the internet are when my stepmom would download all sorts of stuff & load them on CDs for me.
 Also, other family members were buying/collecting whatever they could to help us out.
 I can’t tell you how awesome my family is when it comes to homeschooling!

 I did decide to go the file box route & give each child & myself a folder for each week (36 total) & keep them in a file box numbered by each week.
 Easy I thought…I was so proud of how I was so organized & ready to go for the school year.
 If we miss a week then we can just pick up where we left off!
 If we get off track a day or 2 then we just move the work leftover from the end of the week to the next week’s folder!
 Yeah right……after about 2 months of the curriculum choices NOT working, I had to scrap it.
 ALL of it. 🙁

 I decided to take a week off from school to get my thoughts in order & do more research.
 I had discovered Pinterest over the summer so I had a TON of stuff pinned.
 That’s when I came across Easy Peasy again.
 I tried it out with the 2 younger ones & then we just eventually found our groove.

-This year (2013-2014) we are going the unit study route when ever possible along w/ Easy Peasy for J12 (can’t seem to keep her challenged) & a separate math & reading program for M6 & L8.
+This year we are going the unit study route whenever possible along w/ Easy Peasy for J12 (can’t seem to keep her challenged) & a separate math & reading program for M6 & L8.
 Loving it!